 Join Alice, the Cheshire Cat, the Mad Hatter and a few new characters in this exciting and surprising children’s musical adaptation by DiConstanzo & Mintz.
 Come join us for our presentation of this “fractured” fairy tale.

 “Alice in Wonderland” is scheduled to run eight performances at beginning January 28 at the Gaithersburg Arts Barn.
+All we have to do is pressure wash the barn and we’ll be ready to go.

 The Gaithersburg Arts Barn is located at 311 Kent Square Road, Gaithersburg, MD 20878.
 Performances will be January 28 – 30 and February 4 – 6, Fridays at 7:30 pm, Saturdays at 10:30 am and 2:00 pm, and Sundays at 2:00 pm.
 Tickets are $8 for City of Gaithersburg residents and $10 for non-residents.